 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and laid in plain concrete tiles with tiled ridging.
-There is a flat felt roof on the rear extension and there is a pitched and slated section of roof on the side extensions.
-Access to the main roof void is via a hatch in the hallway ceiling.
-This area has insulation and there is a light fitted.
-There is also a loft ladder although this is basic.
-Our inspection was restricted to the area around the hatch only due to inadequate flooring.
-Access to the right hand roof void is via a hatch in the front right hand bedroom ceiling.
-There is a head and shoulders inspection only.
-This area has very limited insulation.
-There is a hatch in the ceiling beside the boiler to a middle section of roof void but this was secured and was not accessed.
+The main roof is pitched and slated, with tiled ridging and stone/concrete skews.
+The rear dormer has a flat felt covered roof (not viewed) with hanging slates.
+There is a hanging and pitched/slated dormer to the front.
+The side outshoot has a shallow sloping fibreglass covering.
+A limited and partial inspection of the apex void within the original cottage was gained.
+The roof is of timber frame construction overlaid with sarkingboard although, where seen, there is no felt membrane below the slates.
+It was noted that the loft is insulated.
+Eaves void accessed behind the en-suite shower room and apex in dressing room.
+This roof is of timber frame construction.
+The roof void was insulated.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The gutters and downpipes are a mix of aluminium, PVC and cast iron.
-Main walls Visually inspected with the aid of binoculars where appropriate.
+The rainwater fittings are formed in PVC.